NicholasFarrow/nicholasfarrow.github.io/_posts/2020-07-18-Fake-Bitcoin-Vanity-Addresses.md

 6. Convert the byte result from hexidecimal into a [base58](https://en.bitcoin.it/wiki/Base58Check_encoding) string
 	* `1PMycacnJaSqwwJqjawXBErnLsZ7RkXUAs`
 7. Remove any extra leading 1's.
 In base58 a '1' represents a value of zero and thus has no value at the front of address.
 However, a leading '1' is included for each leading `00` byte.
-	* Nothing needs to be done to the address above as it only has one 1.
+	* Nothing needs to be done to the address above as it only has one 1 corresponding to the single 0x00 byte from our version byte.
 	* `1PMycacnJaSqwwJqjawXBErnLsZ7RkXUAs`

 # Checking the Checkum